Sanshain/django-ui-widgets/README.md

 ## DynamicModelField

-Field using `DynamicSelect` widget.
-Usage:
+*DynamicModelField* is field using `DynamicSelect` widget.
+The simplest usage:

 ```python
 form.fields['type'] = DynamicModelField(